 What is a core principle of the Christian faith — bringing the gospel to those still untouched by the good news of Christ–was considered bad form, colonialist oppression, imperialist arrogance and white privilege.

 The other “Catholics”?
 What do they believe?
 In my experience they believe the same thing all the other progressive worldlings believe.
-They believe the secular gospel of a humanity that is always getting better by their own efforts.
+They believe the secular gospel of a human race that is always getting better by its own efforts.
 They believe in total individual freedom without any restraints.
 They believe in the Christian faith is the best way to make the world a better place, work for peace and justice and help the poor.
 They believe in women’s rights to abortion and homosexual rights to be married.

 What is the root of this division?
 It is a basic philosophical disagreement.
 The secular humanists believe the Christian faith is a human creation.
 It was forged in a particular cultural milieu and out of particular historical conditions.
 Because of this, it should not only adapt to the culture in which it finds itself, it MUST adapt to the culture in which it finds itself.
-In this viewpoint the Catholic faith is always wrong.
-The prevailing culture (whether the primitive people of New Guinea or the primitive people of New York) must be superior and must “correct” Catholicism.
+In this viewpoint the historic Catholic faith is always wrong.
+The prevailing culture (whether the primitive people of New Guinea or the primitive people of New York) must be superior and must “correct” historic Catholicism.

 The historic Christians believe precisely the opposite.
-We believe Christianity was revealed by God to the human race by a direct action.
+We believe Christianity was revealed by God to the human race by a direct divine inter action.
 “In the fullness of time God sent forth his son, born of a woman.”
 This historic gospel does not change with time or adapt to the culture in which it finds itself.
 Certainly the mode of expression and the method of communication may change, but the core gospel does not change.
 It challenges and corrects the world.
 The world does not challenge or correct it.

 This is the essence of the Christian faith, and what I don’t get.
-What I really, really don’t get is that these secular, progressive non-Catholics are the ones who call us historic Christians “hypocrites.”
+What I really, really don’t get is that these secular, progressive Catholics are the ones who call us historic Christians “hypocrites.”
 Do we fail in realizing all our spiritual goals and ambitions?
 Sure.
 Do we talk the talk but not walk the walk?
 Of course.
 It goes without saying.

 The division, therefore, in the Catholic church is very deep indeed.
 It goes right to the roots.
 At present we patch things up.
 We pretend there is unity.
 We avoid talking about these issues because we sense that they are unresolvable.